akualab/occult/README.md

 * Get feedback on overall architecture and API.
 * Decide: does the world need this system?
 Written in Go?
-* Implement cluster functionality.
+* Improve cluster functionality. (routing, cluster coordination, failure mgmt, config changes.)
-* Use an LRU cache (leveldb? pure go?)
 * Find a task (sponsor?) to build an app for testing using a very large data set. (suggestions?)

 Thanks!
 Leo Neumeyer, May 12, 2014.